julelang/manual/src/memory/raw-pointers/reference-pointers.md

 ## Reference Pointer Parameters

-Reference pointer parameters must take an lvalue raw-pointer as an argument or nil raw-pointer pointer.
+Reference pointer parameters must take an lvalue raw-pointer as an argument or a nil raw-pointer.
 To specify a reference pointer parameter, the parameter identifier must be preceded by the `&` operator.
-They hehaves like reference variables.
+They behave like reference variables.

 For example:
 ```jule